yoursunny/NDNts/packages/packet/README.md

 const name1 = new Name("/localhost/2020=NDNts/rocks");
 // Construct from a list of components, or strings to create components. const name2 = new Name([compA, compB, "C", compMetadata]);
-// This library expects URI in canonical format.
-We DO NOT support alternate URI formats
+// Name parsing functions expect URI in canonical format.
+They DO NOT recognize alternate/pretty
-// other than allow omitting "8=" prefix of GenericNameComponent.
+// URI syntax other than allow omitting "8=" prefix of GenericNameComponent.

 // You can always convert a name back to its URI in canonical format. assert.equal(name1.toString(), "/8=localhost/2020=NDNts/8=rocks");
 assert.equal(name2.toString(), "/8=A/8=B/8=C/32=metadata");

+// AltUri.ofName() function allows printing a name as alternate/pretty URI syntax. assert.equal(AltUri.ofName(name1), "/localhost/2020=NDNts/rocks");
+assert.equal(AltUri.ofName(name2), "/A/B/C/32=metadata");
+// AltUri.ofName() from this package only recognizes 0x01, 0x02, and 0x08 types.
+If you are using
+// naming conventions from @ndn/naming-convention2 package, use the AltUri from that package.
+// This feature isn't in the regular name.toString(), so that it does not unnecessarily increase
+// browser bundle size in applications that do not need it.

 // It's crucial to know how many name components you have. assert.equal(name1.length, 3);